ricardojoserf/ricardojoserf.github.io/_posts/2024-12-2-nativebypasscredguard.md

 - NtReadVirtualMemory and NtQueryInformationProcess to get the WDigest.dll base address
 - NtReadVirtualMemory to read the values of the variables
 - NtWriteProcessMemory to write new values to the variables

+Using only NTAPI functions, it is possible to remap the ntdll.dll library to bypass user-mode hooks and security mechanisms, which is an optional feature of the tool.
+If used, a clean version of ntdll.dll is obtained from a process created in debugged mode.

 <br>